 Blessed Sacrament School is a K-8 elementary school that strives to educate the whole child: body, mind, and soul.
 Recognizing that our gifts come from God as a stewardship entrusted to us, we seek to develop the full God-given potential of each of our children.
 We seek to give our children the best possible education and to form the future leaders of tomorrow.

 Blessed Sacrament School is a Catholic school.
 We seek to faithfully share the great treasure of our faith with all our students.
 Our desire and goal is to be 100% faithful to the Church in all things.
 Faith permeates all aspects of our school.
 We pray at the beginning and end of every school day and before every meal.
 The high point of our week is the all-school Mass celebrated every Friday of the school year at 8:45 am.
 During the month of October we pray an all-school Rosary every Thursday afternoon and we make the stations of the Cross during the Thursdays of Lent.
 Children have the opportunity to celebrate the Sacrament of Reconciliation during Advent and Lent as well.
-We proudly use the Faith and Life textbook series, a series praised by our Holy Father Pope Benedict prior to his election as the pope.
+We proudly use the Faith and Life textbook series, a series praised by Pope Emeritus Benedict prior to his election as the pope.